therden/sequential-links-rustler/README.md

 A minimal __range definition__ consists of a *Start* integer and a *Stop* integer, separated by a hyphen and surrounded by curly brackets.  __Sequential Links Rustler__ generates a series of links, each matching the __URL mask__, with the __range definition__ replaced by the next sequential value it defines.

-For example: the URL mask
+For example, the URL mask

 `https://therden.github.io/sequential-links-rustler/images/sausage{0-20}.jpeg`